Time-multiplexed layer reuse for physical neural networks: Results

-Looking closely at Eq.~\eqref{eq:time-mutliplexed-DNN}, we can quickly see that a single physical platform that can produce the weight matrix $W_{\rm{hh}}$ would in principle suffice to implement the entire depth of the neural network.
+Looking closely at Eq.~\eqref{eq:time-mutliplexed-DNN}, we can quickly see that a single physical platform that can implement the right hand side of Eq.~\eqref{eq:time-mutliplexed-DNN} would in principle suffice to implement the entire depth of the neural network, independent of $L$.
 However, this requires that $W_{\rm{hh}}[t]$ can be reconfigured fast enough, i.e., all its entries must be updated for each new time step $t$.
-This kind of ``time-variable neural network" (see Fig.~\ref{fig:time_multiplexing}{\bf b}) utilizes ideas similar to Neural ODEs \cite{chen2018neural} and has also been called ``Time-varying Recurrent Neural Networks" \cite{zhang2025behavioral}.
-In principle, we can even time-multiplex all the neurons within each layer $l$, reducing $h$ to a scalar, further drastically lowering the number of necessary distinct physical elements, as shown in Folded-in-time Deep Neural Networks \cite{stelzer2021deep}.
+This kind of ``time-variable RNN" (see Fig.~\ref{fig:time_multiplexing}{\bf b}) utilizes ideas similar to Neural ODEs \cite{chen2018neural} and has also been called ``Time-varying Recurrent Neural Networks" \cite{zhang2025behavioral} in the literature.
+In principle, we can even time-multiplex all the neurons within each layer $l$, reducing $h[t]$ to a scalar, further drastically lowering the number of necessary distinct physical elements, as shown in ``Folded-in-time Deep Neural Networks" \cite{stelzer2021deep}.
 However, this requires additional trade-offs in terms of connectivity and implementation complexity, so in this manuscript we consider that $h[t]$ physically stores the state of an entire hidden layer.

-Reconfiguring the network weights $W_{\rm{hh}}[t]$ and bias terms $b[t]$ at each step \cite{ha2016hypernetworks, hughes2019wave, jia2016dynamic, ba2016using} is an effective approach for creating larger neural networks with fewer hardware components.
+Reconfiguring the network weights $W_{\rm{hh}}[t]$ and bias terms $b[t]$ at each step \cite{ha2016hypernetworks, hughes2019wave, ba2016using} is an effective approach for creating larger neural networks with fewer hardware components.
 Indeed, we should think of classical digital neural networks as heavily employing this strategy.
 The parameters and activations of digital neural networks are usually intermittently stored and loaded in the cache memory close to the processors.
 Thus, the matrix-vector products and updates for forward passes are in actuality calculated sequentially even in digital computers.
-Note, that this is only worthwhile, because digital computers can reconfigure themselves at the clock rate.
+Note, that this is only worthwhile, because digital computers can effectively load new values of these parameters at high speeds.